David McCampbell

-Captain David McCampbell (January 16, 1910 – June 30, 1996) was a United States Navy captain, naval aviator, and a Medal of Honor recipient.
-He retired from the navy in 1964 with 31 years of service.
+Captain David McCampbell (January 16, 1910 – June 30, 1996) was a United States Navy captain, naval aviator, and Medal of Honor recipient.
+He retired from the Navy in 1964 with 31 years of service.

 McCampbell is the United States Navy's all-time leading flying ace (called Ace of the Aces in the Navy) and top F6F Hellcat ace with 34 aerial victories.
 He was the third-highest American scoring ace of World War II and the highest-scoring American ace to survive the war.
 He also set a United States single mission aerial combat record of shooting down nine enemy planes in one mission, on October 24, 1944, at the beginning of the Battle of Leyte Gulf, in the Philippines.

 Early life

 McCampbell was born in Bessemer, Alabama.
 When aged around 12, his family moved to West Palm Beach, Florida.
-He attended the Staunton Military Academy in Virginia, and one year at the Georgia School of Technology in Atlanta.
+He attended the Staunton Military Academy in Virginia, and studied one year at the Georgia School of Technology in Atlanta.
 There, he joined the US Navy ROTC, played football, was on the swim team, and was a member of the Alpha Sigma chapter of Kappa Alpha Order.

 In 1929, McCampbell was appointed to United States Naval Academy, where he again played football and was on the swim team.
-He graduated with the class of 1933 with a degree in marine engineering.
+He graduated in the class of 1933 with a degree in marine engineering.
 However, the Great Depression meant there were not enough Navy commissions available for Academy graduates, so he was immediately placed in the United States Navy Reserve.
 He returned to Atlanta and spent a year working in construction and at an aircraft assembly plant.

 United States Navy

-On June 1, 1934, McCampbell was ordered to report for active duty and commissioned as an ensign.
-He went on active duty on June 14, 1934, and served aboard the heavy cruiser USS Portland from June 1934 to June 1937 before he started flight training at Naval Air Station Pensacola, Florida.
+On June 1, 1934, McCampbell was ordered to report for active duty and was commissioned as an ensign.
+He went on active duty on June 14, 1934, and served aboard the heavy cruiser from June 1934 to June 1937, before starting flight training at Naval Air Station Pensacola, Florida.
 He received his "wings of gold" as a Naval Aviator on April 21, 1938 and was assigned to Fighter Squadron Four (VF-4) on the aircraft carrier in May 1940.